-The flue pipe is an essential part of any gas water heater regardless of the type.
-Gas-fired units create a lot of combustion.
-The flue pipe acts as an exhaust, evacuating the harmful carbon monoxide gasses created during the process.
+The flue pipe is an essential part of every gas water heater, whatever the type.
+Gas-fired units use combustion, producing harmful fumes such as carbon monoxide.
+The flue pipe acts as an exhaust, venting the harmful gases created during the heating process.

 5. T&P Valve

-T&P valve stands for “temperature and pressure relief valve,” and it’s a pretty important part.
-In fact, if this wasn’t here, the tank could explode.
+T&P valve is short for “temperature and pressure relief valve” and it’s a very important part.
+In fact, if it wasn’t there, the tank could explode.

-What it does is allow the excess pressure or heat to escape from the hot tank to prevent an explosion.
-Needless to say, this is essential, so if yours is broken you must replace it immediately.
+It allows any excess pressure or heat to escape from the hot water tank and prevents an explosion.
+It probably goes without saying but this is essential, so if yours is broken you must replace it immediately.

 6. Anti Corrosion Anode Rod

-An anti-corrosion anode rod is a vital part of any tank type unit.
-These are small metal elements, usually made from either aluminum or magnesium with a steel core.
-They’re installed near the dip tube and extend into the tank.
+An anti-corrosion anode rod is an important part of any tank-type unit.
+They are small metal elements, usually made from either aluminum or magnesium with a steel core.
+The rods are installed near the dip tube and extend into the tank.

-The idea behind an anode rod is that it attracts the corrosive elements in the water before they attack the tank.
-When the anode rod has corroded, the water will begin to attack the exposed metal inside the tank.
-After it has corroded, your tank doesn’t have much time left before a replacement is due.
+The theory behind an anode rod is that it attracts the corrosive elements in the water before they can attack the tank.
+When the anode rod has corroded, the water will begin to attack the tank instead.
+If the rod is allowed to corrode without being replaced, your tank will be left vulnerable to permanent damage.

 7. Electric Heating Elements

 Electric heating elements are only installed in electric water heaters.
-These are the elements that heat the water inside the tank.
-They’re simple metal rods, like what you’d see in an electric oven.
+They are the elements that heat the water inside the tank.
+They’re simple metal rods, much like you would see in an electric oven.

-Depending on the size of the tank, some may have two while smaller tanks have only one.
-Some modern water heaters such as heat pump or solar also have one or two electric heating elements as backup.
+Depending on the size of the tank, it might have two elements while smaller tanks have only one.
+Some modern water heaters such as heat pump hybrids or solar also have one or two electric heating elements as backups.

-The burner is what heats the water in a gas water heater.
-It usually sits at the bottom of the tank in a compartment where the gas comes out and is ignited.
-Tankless gas units also have a burner sitting in the middle with a fan underneath, keeping the flame going.
+The burner heats the water in a gas water heater.
+It is usually at the bottom of the tank in a compartment where the gas comes out and is ignited.
+Tankless gas units also have a burner in the middle with a fan underneath, keeping the flame alive.

-Gas water heaters generally also have something called a “thermocouple.”
-This is a vital safety feature that turns off the gas in case the flame goes out.
+Gas water heaters usually also have something called a “thermocouple.”
+This is a vital safety feature that turns off the gas in the event that the flame goes out.

 How Does a Water Heater Work?

-Now that we got some knowledge of the most important water heater parts, it’s time to see how they work.
+Now that we have some knowledge of the most important water heater parts, it’s time to see how they actually work.

 Gas Water Heater

 A gas water heater works with either natural gas or liquid propane.
-When you turn on your water heater, cold water is brought into the unit through the dip tube.
-The cold water is led to the bottom where the burners sit in a small compartment at the end.
+When you turn on your water heater, cold water is fed into the unit via the dip tube.
+The cold water is channeled to the bottom where the burners are positioned in a small compartment.

-As the burner fires the gas, it releases extremely hot air that rises up through the flue or chimney.
-As the hot air travels through the chimney, it heats it up, which in turn heats the water.
-The hot air is also very toxic so it must be vented to the outside.
+As the burner burns the gas, it releases extremely hot air that rises up through the flue or chimney.
+As the hot air travels through the chimney, it heats it, which in turn heats the water.
+This hot air is also very toxic so it must be vented to the outside.

 This process depends on whether your unit is atmospheric or power-vented.
 If your unit uses natural convection, it likely has a draft diverter.

-The draft diverter gathers the toxic air before releasing it through the last part of the chimney.
-The diverter, however, might cause something called “back drifting.”
-This is where some of the hot, toxic air runs out of the chimney and into the room.
+The draft diverter collects the toxic air before releasing it through the final part of the chimney.
+The diverter might cause something called “back drifting.”
+This is where some of the toxic air runs out of the chimney and into the room.

-If your unit is power vented, it means that it uses a small motor to pump the air out of the exhaust.
-With this, there shouldn’t be any back drifting.
+If your unit is power vented, it uses a small motor to pump the air out of the exhaust.
+Thanks to this, there shouldn’t be any back drifting.

-Then, as you open the hot water tap, more cold water is led into the tank.
-The cold forces the hot water through the heat-out pipe and into your plumbing leading to your faucet.
+When you open a hot water tap, more cold water is fed into the tank.
+The cold water forces the hot water through the heat-out pipe and the rest of your plumbing to reach your faucet.

-Nearly all water heaters have a thermostat where you can adjust the temperature that the water is heated to.
-On gas boilers, this is connected to the gas line to control the amount of gas reaching the burner.
+Almost all water heaters have a thermostat where you can adjust the temperature that water is heated to.
+On gas boilers, this is connected to the gas line to control the amount of gas that reaches the burner.